cisagov/development-guide/open-source-policy/practice.md

 All CISA team members are expected to make new source code repositories public from the time of creation.
 This means we often publish drafts in our repos that may change substantially.
-If you're interested in learning more about the contents of a repo, email CISA@gsa.gov and we'll direct you to the right person or team.
+If you're interested in learning more about the contents of a repo, email cisagov-github-group@trio.dhs.gov and we'll direct you to the right person or team.

 ## Protecting sensitive information ##